 No quota Specifies whether quotas are taken into account by synchronization.
 If this is set, quotas are not included.
-Specifies which quotas the connected system and the processing method take into account.
+Use these settings Specifies which quotas the connected system and the processing method take into account.

 - a.
 Select the connected system that you want to synchronize. - b.
 Select the processing method and enter the quota in percent.